jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 _Ant Death Spiral.
 Image Needed._

 Thus, our ideologues are in a sort of death spiral.
 Whether "red", "blue", "orange" or "green", they are going in circles trying to make their Industrial Age techniques improve the economy single handedly.
 They keep failing for the same reason no single martial art discipline can be the single source of truth.
 Problems don't adapt to solutions.
 Like the polar bears are finding out, lifeforms must evolve to overcome problems.

-To solve our pains with Internet Age technnology requires we stop being so loyal to a single ideology and it's limited tools and techniques.

 As of now, we listen to ideological salesman contort our worldview with simple observations that justify their sales pitch.
 If people quit their jobs en masse, they _all_ must be lazy say Conservatives.
 Or if lots of people rob stores, they _all_ must be hungry say Progressives.
 As bad managers lose workers, criminals run amok, and other symptons get worse, ideologues retreat into their echo chambers because "they don't like what they're finding out".